italian/AI-Gaming-Project/README.md

 # AI Gaming Project: Neural Adventure

 Neural Adventure is a simple yet engaging 2D platformer game that leverages machine learning and artificial intelligence for dynamic gameplay.
-In this project, we explore the integration of AI to enhance game mechanics, enemy behaviors, and level design, creating an immersive and adaptive gaming experience.
+In this project, I'm exploring the integration of AI to enhance game mechanics, enemy behaviors, and level design, creating an immersive and adaptive gaming experience.

 ## Features